rust-lang/book/second-edition/nostarch/chapter13.md

 but to get a general sense of how these two implementations compare performance-wise.

-For a more comprehensive benchmark, you should check various texts of various sizes, different words, words of different lengths, and all kinds of other variations.
+For a more comprehensive benchmark, you should check using various texts of various sizes as the `contents`, different words and words of different lengths as the `query`, and all kinds of other variations.
 The point is this: iterators, although a high-level abstraction, get compiled down to roughly the same code as if you’d written the lower-level code yourself.
-Iterators are one of Rust’s *zero-cost* *abstractions*, by which we mean using the abstraction imposes no additional runtime overhead in the same way that Bjarne Stroustrup, the original designer and implementor of C++, defines *zero-overhead*:
+Iterators are one of Rust’s *zero-cost abstractions*, by which we mean using the abstraction imposes no additional runtime overhead.
+This is analogous to how Bjarne Stroustrup, the original designer and implementor of C++, defines *zero-overhead* in “Foundations of C++” (2012):

 > In general, C++ implementations obey the zero-overhead principle: What you
 > don’t use, you don’t pay for.
 And further: What you do use, you couldn’t hand
 > code any better.
->
-> Bjarne Stroustrup’s “Foundations of C++”

 As another example, the following code is taken from an audio decoder.
 The decoding algorithm uses the linear prediction mathematical operation to